 The Brownbanded Bamboo Shark originates in the Indo-West Pacific.
-It may be found from Japan to northern Australia and prefers depths of about 85 meters.
-They frequent coral reefs, where they find plentiful prey.
+It may be found from Japan to northern Australia and prefers depths of about 275 feet.
+They frequent coral reefs where they find plentiful prey.

 Colors and Markings

-These impressive cat sharks sport barbels around their noses which are the source of their name; these are sensory organs that help the fish to navigate.
+These impressive cat sharks sport barbels around their noses and these markings are the source of their name; these are sensory organs that help the fish to navigate.
 The young have the beautiful banded markings, but these fade with maturity and adults have none at all.
-They grow to over 40 to 50 inches long when fully grown.
-They may be grey with black strips, or cream colored with brown stripes; as adults, they may develop brown spots between their less-prominent stripes.
+They grow to more than 40 to 50 inches long when fully grown.
+They may be grey with black strips or cream colored with brown stripes; as adults, they may develop brown spots between their less-prominent stripes.

 This species is not reef-safe: it will nip at and eat crustaceans and coral and eat smaller, less aggressive tankmates.
 As a result, it's a good idea to keep your Brownbanded Bamboo Shark in a fish-only aquarium with relatively large, aggressive species that can hold their own with a shark.
-Good tankmates include Eels, Groupers, Snappers, Hawks, Hogs, Rabbits, Lions/Scorpions, Grunts/Sweetlips, Sharks and Rays, larger Angels, Parrots, Tangs/Surgeonfishes.
-Triggers and Puffers will nip at the shark's fins and cause them undue stress.
+Good tankmates include eels, groupers, snappers, hawks, hogs, rabbits, lions/scorpions, grunts/sweetlips, sharks and rays, larger angelfish, parrots, and tangs/surgeonfishes.
+Triggerfish and pufferfish will nip at the sharks' fins and cause them undue stress.

 Brownbanded Bamboo Shark Habitat and Care